markusfisch/bots/TROUBLESHOOTING.md

 A bot (or spectator) can only join a game before it started.

-Make sure your bot connects to the correct port:
+Also make sure your bot connects to the *correct* port:

 * The default port for streaming sockets is 63187.
 * The default port for WebSockets is 63188.

 If you're connecting from a browser, your bot uses WebSockets.

+## Python: 'utf-8' codec can't decode byte 0x81 in position 0: invalid start byte

+You are connecting to the WebSocket instead of the streaming socket.
+Choose the correct port.

 ## The server is crashing